onnx/onnxmltools/onnxmltools/convert/sparkml/README.md

 3. Use FloatTensorType for all numbers (instead of Int6t4Tensor or other variations)

-4. Some conversions such as the one for Word2Vec can only handle batch size of 1 (one input row)
+4. Some conversions, such as the one for Word2Vec, can only handle batch size of 1 (one input row)